boa-dev/boa-dev.github.io/blog/2024-03-05-boa-release-18/index.md

 You can check the full list of changes [here][changelog], and the full information on conformance [here][conformance].

 You probably noticed that something seems different...
-This release marks a major update to the design of our website!
-We'd like to thank [@ZackMitkin](https://github.com/ZackMitkin) for being the one that started the work on this nifty redesign.
+This release marks a major update to the design of our website, and the introduction of our new logo!
+We'd like to thank [@ZackMitkin](https://github.com/ZackMitkin) for being the one that started the work on this nifty redesign, and [@kelbazz](https://github.com/kelbazz) for designing the logo.
 We're planning to add some additional pages to learn more about the APIs that Boa exposes.
 Additionally, expect some more blog posts from us in the future!
 We would like to write about how to use certain APIs, design challenges that we encountered while developing the engine, and internal implementation details.
 Subscribe to our [RSS feed][feed] if you're interested in staying up to date!

 This big release was partly possible thanks to those who have [supported us](https://opencollective.com/boa).